Too hot, too cold. Too heavy, too light. Too flat, too fluffy…

-For example, one ounce of luxury goose down can fill up more space than 1oz of a lower quality duck down, therefore it can trap more air within the duvet and create more warmth without needing more fill.
-For example, 32oz of white goose down with a fill power of 650 will be warmer than 38oz of duck down with a fill power of only 500!
+For example, one ounce of luxury goose down can fill up more space than one ounce of a lower quality duck down, so it can trap more air within the duvet and create more warmth… without needing more fill!
+That’s why, 32 ounces of white goose down with a fill power of 650 will be warmer than 38 ounces of duck down with a fill power of only 500.

 3. TICKING/SHELL – Count those threads:

 The ticking is the outer shell or casing of a duvet.
 Typically, you’ll judge a duvet’s ticking by how high the thread count is.
 Anything above a 220 thread count is classified as “down proof” (no down can escape).
 So a higher thread count doesn’t make a fabric more down proof!

 That said, the higher the thread count, the softer and lighter the outer fabric will be.
 This allows for greater loft from the down filling and a smoother hand-feel.

 The ticking can also be made out of alternative fibers, like bamboo.
 A bamboo shell provides excellent temperature regulating properties, making it a good choice for warm sleepers.

 There are several different methods of construction for duvets.
 But one of the best methods is called the “baffle box”!
 Essentially, this involves stitching a grid of boxes within a duvet.
 These boxes allow space for the down to loft and remain evenly distributed, leaving no cold spots.

 Another common method is the “stitched box”.
 With this method, a grid is stitched directly through both layers of ticking.
 The disadvantage of this approach is that cold spots can occur along the sew lines where down is scarce and compressed.
 But your duvet will have a more sculpted look, and if you run hot, you may actually appreciate having some cool spots.